SFSU-Bethel-Instructional/sobel-harness-instructional/README.md

 Note: if you're running this script from Perlmutter, please be sure that you:
 * ssh -Y user@perlmutter-p1.nersc.gov when you connect so that X connections are tunneled through ssh, and the image will actually display remotely, and
-* do a module load python    otherwise you will be accessing an outdated version of python.
+* Once on Perlmutter, do a module load python    otherwise you will be accessing an outdated version of python.

 # Adding your code to the sobel_gpu.cu